AbigailMcbride8683524/solsts/README.md

 Code cleanup and formatting - update 18
 Code cleanup and formatting - build 346
-Refactored code for better maintainability - update 44
+Refactored code for better maintainability - update 44 Added new feature for better user experience - v1.1.1